Skip to main content

 When a VPN client connects to your Access Server, it is assigned a unique IP address on the virtual VPN IP network.
 This is managed by the dynamic IP address network you can configure with this page.

-You can define the VPN IP subnetworks that an address is pulled from when a user connects to the network.
-Assuming the user doesn't have a predefined IP address, Access Server assigns one for the connection.
+You can define the VPN IP subnetworks from which an address is pulled when a user connects to the network.
+If the user doesn't have a predefined IP address, Access Server assigns one for the connection.
 (You configure predefined IP addresses on the User Permission page at the user level.)

 Dynamic IP Address Network